Welcome to the FAQ page

 - If I drive, where can I park?

-- What will the Museum’s hours of operation be?
+- What are the Museum’s hours of operation?

 - What is the price of admission?